*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Libro.fm

-Enjoy a 30% discount on any additional audiobooks you wish to purchase, which works on top of any sale prices.
-Plus, you own all the audiobooks you purchase.
+Subscription choices are one monthly credit for $14.99 or two credits for $23.99.
+Credits never expire, so don’t worry about losing them during a reading slump!
+Plus, you get a 30% discount on any additional audiobooks you wish to purchase, which works on top of any sale prices.

-BONUS for new memberships: Get three audiobooks for the price of one!
+When you sign up with Libro.fm for the first time, you can get three audiobooks for the price of one credit using my referral link!
 Try Libro.fm and stock up on reading materials today!

 The image displays the app icon image for Audiobooks.com, which is an orange square icon with the text "audiobooks.com" in lowercase white letters.
 A small play button symbol is integrated into the letter "o" in "audio."